Polar Regions - Parts & Process

 As we look into the polar regions we can see a complex system of electrical rivers and particle streams.
 There are four basic concepts that must be understood to follow the path of energy through the polar regions in relation to Broadcast Theory.

-3.EIC waves slow ions in the solar wind and particle transport from the solar convective region, potentially contributing to sunspots.
+3.EICM waves slow ions in the solar wind and particle transport from the solar convective region, potentially contributing to delta type sunspots.

 4.These sunspots in turn throw energy back at earth in the form of solar proton events that further deplete ozone.